You are here

 Step Two –Take the TOEFL or IELTS

-If English is not your primary language, you must submit a TOEFL or IELTS score along with your application.
+If English is not your primary language, you must submit a TOEFL or IELTS score along with your application or you may apply to the Graduate Admissions Committee for conditional admission.
 Applicants must have a score that demonstrates sufficient proficiency of the English language to handle the sophisticated work of a graduate program.
 In exceptional situations, students may be granted a waiver.
 To learn more about taking the TOEFL, please visit Educational Testing Services.
 To learn more about taking the IELTS, please visit http://www.ielts.org.

 Step Three – Complete and Submit your Application